softprops/devtogo/README.md

 $ devtogo
 ```

 This will scan the current working directory for articles: markdown documents containing frontmatter describing metadata about the article. devtogo uses the **`title`** frontmatter field as a unique identifier to compare existing remote content.

-When it can't resolve an article by title it uploads it, assuming its a new article.
-When it can, it local and remote compares content and uploads local copy if the content of the local copy differs.
+When it can't resolve an article by title, it uploads it assuming it's a new article.
+When it can, it compares local and remote content and uploads local copy if the content of the local copy differs.

 > you can use the `published` frontmatter to indicate if and when an article should be published
-  by default articles are saved as drafts only you can see.
+> by default articles are saved as drafts only you can see.
 Setting published to true will publish articles.
-  If you do this by accident you can set published back to false to unpublish an article if needed
+> If you do this by accident you can set `published` back to false to revert a published an article if needed

 To be more explicit you can provide a source argument which provides a path where content
 is stored.